maxhbr/LDBcollector/md/CDDL-1.1.md

         ],
         "__impliedComments": [
             [
+                "BlueOak License List",
+                [
+                    "Weak copyleft licenses require sharing changes and additions to the licensed software when you give copies to others."
+                ]
+            ],
+            [
                 "Scancode",
                 [
                     "per SPDX.org, same as 1.0, but changes name from Sun to Oracle in section\n4.1 and adds patent infringement termination clause (section 6.3)\n"